About

 What if we could build communities where everyone feels a sense of belonging?
 Where real connections between people create impactful relationships?
 Where we all live with meaning and purpose?

 The Wisconsin Coalition for Social Connection (WCSC) (previously the Wisconsin Coalition to End Social Isolation and Loneliness) brings community organizations and individuals together to make that happen.
 The mission of WCSC is to engage diverse partners in reimagining how we can combat the root causes and adverse consequences of social isolation and loneliness among older adults and people with disabilities in our state.
 Established in 2020, WCSC functions on a collective impact model with the backbone organization being the Wisconsin Institute for Healthy Aging (WIHA).
-The coalition includes 19 members actively working to address isolation and loneliness and increase connection.
-In addition, a network of over 600 people receives news and updates and utilizes resources to help address isolation and loneliness in their communities.
+The Coalition includes members actively working to address social isolation and loneliness and increase connection and a network of people receiving news and updates and utilizing resources to help address social isolation and loneliness in their communities.
 Though WCSC and the resources on this website are intended for older adults and people with disabilities, we look to collaborate with groups that serve people of all ages.
-For those looking for resources specific to youth (ages 0-26), we encourage you to contact the Wisconsin Office of Children’s Mental Health.”
+For those looking for resources specific to youth (ages 0-26), we encourage you to contact the Wisconsin Office of Children’s Mental Health.

 To learn more about WCSC, contact connectwi@wihealthyaging.org